Prestige Pricing Strategy: Best Approach to Justify a Higher Price Point 💎

 - Apple pricing strategy analysis

-These pricing organisations differ from most businesses because they don’t take chances with changing or improving their pricing.
+These pricing organisations differ from most businesses because they don’t take chances with their pricing.
 They all have a global pricing strategy definition.
 Staff and customers alike understand their unique value proposition in their industry.
 Customers receive the right level of value in return for the price they have been charged (or perceived value).

-Then, there are 90 percent of companies that reside in the middle of the economic profit curve.
+Then, there are 90% of companies that reside in the middle of the economic profit curve.
 It would be fair to say that they don’t have a prestige pricing strategy.
 Pricing is largely ad hoc and inconsistent.
 Resources across sales, marketing, and finance, are stretched then to cover pricing tasks.
 There may or may not be a dedicated pricing team in place.
 If there is, it’s probably mostly administrative rather than strategic.

-Roughly 90 percent of businesses are the ‘mid-to-late majority’ to adopt better pricing.
+Roughly 90% of businesses are the ‘mid-to-late majority’ to adopt better pricing.
 They make almost no economic profit and miss a lot of revenue and margin opportunities.
 They are in defend and protect mode.
 Needing to de-risk earnings and maintain their market price position.
 However, they often risk earnings by rolling out fixed price increases across the board and cost pricing strategy.
 For these companies, falling to the bottom of the profit curve is a strong possibility.